Variable smoothing algorithm for inner-loop-free DC composite optimizations: Introduction

 The function $f-g$ in \cref{eq:problem} is called ``Difference-of-convex (DC) function''\noteA, and thus, we call \cref{problem} ``DC composite type problem''.

 \cref{problem} appears mainly in sparsity-aware signal processing applications, such as image restoration \cite{you2019nonconvex}, trend filtering \cite{kim2009ell_1}, compressed sensing \cite{huang2015two}, and sparse logistic regression \cite{lu2018sparse}.
 In addition, \cref{problem} also arises in robust estimation including robust phase retrieval \cite{duchi2019solving,zheng2024new}.
 The DC function $f-g$ in \cref{eq:problem} is employed, e.g, to induce sparsity of the target signal translated by $\mathfrak{S}$ in sparse signal processing, or to enhance the robustness of the data fidelity to measurement outliers in robust estimation.
-Such DC functions $f-g$ include (i) convex functions (e.g., $\ell_1$ norm \cite[Exm.24.22]{bauschke2011convex}), (ii) weakly convex functions (e.g., the minimax concave penalty (MCP) \cite{zhang2010nearly} and the smoothly clipped absolute deviation (SCAD) \cite{fan2001variable}), and (iii) not weakly convex but DC functions (e.g., capped $\ell_1$ norm \cite{zhang2008multi}, the trimmed $\ell_1$ norm \cite{luo2015new} and its variant \cite{sasaki2024sparse}), some of which are summarized in \cref{tab:options of phi}.
+Such DC functions $f-g$ include (i) convex functions (e.g., $\ell_1$ norm \cite[Exm.24.22]{bauschke2011convex}), (ii) weakly convex functions (e.g., the minimax concave penalty (MCP) \cite{zhang2010nearly} and the smoothly clipped absolute deviation (SCAD) \cite{fan2001variable}), and (iii) DC functions that are not weakly convex (e.g., capped $\ell_1$ norm \cite{zhang2008multi}, the trimmed $\ell_1$ norm \cite{luo2015new} and its variant \cite{sasaki2024sparse}), some of which are summarized in \cref{tab:options of phi}.

-In particular, not weakly convex but DC (referred to as ``inherently DC'' in this paper) functions, such as the capped $\ell_1$ norm and the trimmed $\ell_1$ norm, have been attracting great attentions.
+In particular, DC functions lacking weak convexity (referred to as ``inherently DC'' functions in this paper), such as the capped $\ell_1$ norm and the trimmed $\ell_1$ norm, have been attracting great attention.
 Indeed, a model using the capped $\ell_1$ norm has been reported to effectively reduce the impact of outliers in application of \textit{twin support vector machine} \cite{wang2019robust}.
-Moreover, in \textit{robust principal component analysis}, which aims to decompose a matrix into a low rank matrix and a sparse matrix, a model with the capped $\ell_1$ norm in \cite{sun2013robust} has better performance than a model with $\ell_1$ norm because the capped $\ell_1$ does not over-penalize a matrix with entries of large absolute value unlike the $\ell_1$ norm.
-On the other hands, the trimmed $\ell_1$ norm has been utilized in terms of an exact penalty theory for cardinality-constrained optimization problems \cite{yagishita2024exactpenalizationdstationarypoints}, i.e.,
+Moreover, in \textit{robust principal component analysis}, which aims to decompose a matrix into a low rank matrix and a sparse matrix, a model using the capped $\ell_1$ norm in \cite{sun2013robust} outperforms a model using $\ell_1$ norm because the capped $\ell_1$ norm avoids over-penalizing a matrix that contains entries of large absolute values, unlike the $\ell_1$ norm.
+On the other hand, the trimmed $\ell_1$ norm has been utilized in terms of an exact penalty theory for cardinality-constrained optimization problems \cite{yagishita2024exactpenalizationdstationarypoints}, i.e.,